 While many people automatically think of broadband when it comes to connecting to the internet, it’s not the only option available.
 In fact, there’s a better alternative for businesses: leased lines.
 It’s an option that is bound to enhance business communications.
 We’ve put together this blog to explain how.

 Firstly, and possibly most importantly to a business, is that a leased line is synchronous so you’ll get the same transfer speeds in both directions.
-It’s particularly important if you have systems hosted within the cloud as the synchronous speeds give you a significant advantage when it comes to the reliable use of communication services such as video calling and VoIP telephony, allowing you to use them reliably.
+It’s particularly important if you have systems hosted within the cloud.
+The synchronous speeds give you a significant advantage when it comes to communication services such as video calling and VoIP telephony, allowing you to use them reliably.

-An additional advantage to synchronous speeds is that you’ll get guaranteed download speeds, something you don’t get with broadband services.
-This can make a huge difference in terms of everyday usage within a business and, when combined with the faster upload speeds synchronous circuits provider, you’ll get an all-round faster, more reliable connection.
+An additional advantage to synchronous speeds is the guaranteed download speeds, something you don’t get with broadband services.
+When combined with the faster upload speeds synchronous circuits provider, you’ll get an all-round faster, more reliable connection.
+This can make a huge difference in terms of everyday usage within a business.

-Using a leased line also allows for unlimited data transfers at any time so, even at the end of your busiest month, you won’t be faced with an unexpected bill for going over your data allowance.
+Using a leased line allows for unlimited data transfers at any time.
+So even at the end of your busiest month, you won’t face an unexpected bill for going over your data allowance.

 Reliability isn’t an issue either.
-Because leased line services are business focused, they come with service level agreements guaranteed so that you’ll be back up and running as soon as possible should you ever encounter a fault.
+Because leased line services are business-focused, they come with service level agreements guaranteed.
+That means should you ever encounter a fault, you’ll be back up and running as soon as possible.

-In conclusion, a leased line solution should be a consideration for any business looking to enhance its business communications or any business which is looking for a reliable, robust and fast connection which only its own employees can access, leased line is the solution for you.
+In conclusion, a leased line solution should be a consideration for any business looking to enhance its communications.
+If you’re looking for a reliable, robust and fast connection which only employees can access, leased line is the solution for you.